Hypergeometric solutions to Schwarzian equations

 where the matrix action on both sides is by linear fractional transformations.
 The function $h$ is then called a $\varrho-$equivariant function for $\G$.
 As an example, if $F=(f_1,f_2)^t$ is a 2-dimensional vector-valued automorphic form with a multiplier system $\varrho$ for $\G$, then $h=f_1/f_2$ is $\varrho-$equivariant.
 Also, if $f$ is a scalar automorphic form of weight $k$ for $\G$, then

 is $\varrho-$equivariant for $\varrho=\mbox{Id}$, the defining representation of $\G$ \cite{rational}.
 We simply refer to it as an equivariant function for $\G$.

-We now focus on the case $\G=\SL$ and we suppose that for a meromorphic function $h$ on $\fH$, $\{h,\tau\}$ is a holomorphic weight 4 modular form for $\G$, that is, $\{h,\tau\}=s\,E_4$, $s\in\BC$.
-It turns out that if we are looking for $h$ to be either meromorphic at the cusps or having logarithmic singularities therein, then $s=2r^2$ with $r\in\BQ$.
+We now focus on the case $\G=\SL$ and we suppose that for a meromorphic function $h$ on $\fH$, $\{h,\tau\}$ is a holomorphic weight 4 modular form for $\G$, that is, $\{h,\tau\}$ is a scalar multiple of $E_4$.
+It turns out that if we are looking for $h$ to be either meromorphic at the cusps or having logarithmic singularities therein, then $\{h,\tau\}=2\pi^2r^2E_4$ with $r\in\BQ$.
 The essential facts of \cite{forum,ramanujan,jmaa} can be summarized as follows:

 The case $r\in\BZ$ corresponds to solutions that are equivariant functions ($\varrho=\mbox{Id}$) given by quasi-modular forms.
 The case where $\varrho$ is irreducible with finite image corresponds to $r=n/m$ with $2\leq m\leq 5$ and the solution $h$ to \eqref{eq2} is a modular function for $\mbox{Ker}\,\varrho=\G(m)$, the principal congruence group of level $m$.
 The integers $m$ and $n$ respectively represent the degrees of the following two coverings of compact Riemann surfaces induced by the solution $h$ and